priyanshu102002/Ecommerce/README.md

 # Ecommerce
-This is E-Commerce Website where I have learned so many new thigs in Css espically making Cards.
+This is E-Commerce Website where I have learned so many new things in Css espically making Cards.

 Tech Stacks Used : HTML , CSS and Javascript